Skello33/pandasOptimization/README.md

 ### Demo description

-Writes the results from the task runs into a ***.csv*** file and can show the system resource usage for the tasks in a
+Gathers the system resource usage from the task runs into a ***.csv*** file and can display them in a
 ***plotly*** graph. ***DASK*** and ***MODIN*** tasks require a cluster for the execution, whose address can be specified through command line options, otherwise it will be created during the program run.